Helping our Neighbors: It’s what we do

 The present Rescue Squad building, located at 123 Watson Road, was constructed in 1977 with the help of the volunteer members.
 It provides two vehicle bays, bathrooms, office, storerooms, a meeting/training room and a small kitchen.
 Following the lengthy power outages caused by a tornado in 1999, a backup generator was installed.

-Currently, the Rescue Squad owns two ambulances: a 2009 Ford/Braun Chief and a 2017 Ford/ Braun Signature Series and a full complement of necessary emergency equipment.
+Currently, the Rescue Squad owns two ambulances: a 2002 Ford E450 and a 2021 Ford E450 including a full complement of necessary emergency equipment.

 Treasurer: Nam-June Joe